nwupkc/Divvy/Divvy.md

 library('gbm')
 ```

-To jump right into the Exploratory Data Analysis and Feature Engineering, I have written detailed data preparation at the end.
+To jump right into the Exploratory Data Analysis and Feature Engineering, I have written a detailed data preparation at the end.

 ```r